Encode questions and answer options

 How to encode a question

-This is done in the form builder.
-Choose the question for which you want to set the question key.
-On the right side, the setting for this specific question appears.
+• On the right side, the settings menu for this specific question appears.
 Enter the desired question key in the "Change question key" text field.
-The question key is saved automatically.

 You can find this key when configuring transitions and in the data catalog.